SamEspe/big-data-challenge/README.md

 ### Overview

 This was done as a submission for Homework #22 for Data Visualization and Analysis Boot Camp.
-The goal was to Extract, Transform, and Load two data sets from Amazon (customer reviews)(https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) into a PostgreSQL database in the Amazon Web Services cloud.
+The goal was to Extract, Transform, and Load two data sets from Amazon customer reviews (https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) into a PostgreSQL database in the Amazon Web Services cloud.
 I chose to work with the Toys and Musical Instruments data sets.
 I used PySpark version 2.3.3 in a Google Colab notebook to perform the ETL process.
 The notebooks are located in the `Level 1` folder.
-The Google Colab files are also available at the following links: (Toys Data ETL)[https://colab.research.google.com/drive/1QRHL0xbpaXhElZWde3vpDfcbVemELkOd?usp=sharing] | (Musical Instruments ETL)[https://colab.research.google.com/drive/1pynUpKpLAacSrW2bHqmfBKwORtQnisC_?usp=sharing].
+The Google Colab files are also available at the following links: Toys Data ETL (https://colab.research.google.com/drive/1QRHL0xbpaXhElZWde3vpDfcbVemELkOd?usp=sharing) & Musical Instruments ETL (https://colab.research.google.com/drive/1pynUpKpLAacSrW2bHqmfBKwORtQnisC_?usp=sharing).

 ### To Replicate the Database: